 Visitors to the Canary Islands will also discover good surfing, snorkeling, and diving, not to mention opportunities to go whale watching, too.
 Further inland there are opportunities to stretch their legs on a hiking trail as well, with Teide National Park as particular stand out for those who prefer to explore on their own two feet.
 In the park adventurous travelers can trek to the top of one of the tallest peaks in the islands, the 12,198-foot Teide volcano.
 To say the view from the top is spectacular would be an understatement.

 Millions of visitors each year sunbathe on this strip of sand, which is backed by dozens of multi-story hotels on one side and rolling waves as far as the eye can see on the other.

 But look a bit closer and you'll discover some great opportunities for adventure.
-For instance, just offshore you'll find wanna-be surfers learning the basics of the sport, and further out you'll see experienced surfers and stand-up paddlers riding big waves.
+For instance, just offshore you'll find wanna-be surfers learning the basics of the sport, and further out you'll see experienced surfers and stand-up paddlers riding some surprisingly big waves.
 It's also not uncommon to see outrigger canoes helmed by local boatmen who are experts at navigating the swells that form just off the beach.

 Don't be fooled by the beautiful, tranquil setting found along this stunning beach setting.
 Just offshore the currents can be difficult and dangerous, and the waters can get quite rough, making it a challenging place to swim or snorkel.
 When venturing out into those waters, be sure to take caution, or you may find yourself on a bigger adventure than you had ever asked for.